kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 The first controller, the Trainer, (left hand side of Figure 2) is a controller which checks if our model needs to be retrained.
 At the moment, this controller retrains the model after a set time period.
 When the model becomes stale, the controller  executes a [notebook ](https://github.com/kubeflow/code-intelligence/blob/master/Label_Microservice/notebooks/automl.ipynb) programmatically using [papermill.](https://github.com/nteract/papermill)  This notebook fetches GitHub Issues data [from BigQuery](https://medium.com/google-cloud/analyzing-github-issues-and-comments-with-bigquery-c41410d3308) and launches an [AutoML](https://cloud.google.com/automl) job to train a model.

-AutoML allowed us to focus on infrastructure and engineering rather than spending too much time building and tuning models.
-Furthermore, AutoML provides a competitive baseline for us to improve upon.
-We may revisit these models in the future.

 The second component, the Deployer, (right hand side of Figure 2) determines which model should be live and if needed, automatically opens a pull request to update our model.
 Once the pull request is merged [Anthos Config Mesh](https://cloud.google.com/anthos/config-management) automatically rolls it out to production.

 ## Further Details

-### Background

-Before diving into the details of our solution we want to provide some context around:

-1. What reconcilers are and why we use them
-2. What GitOps is and why we adopted this pattern

 ### Building Resilient Systems With Reconcilers